What is the retirement age in South Africa?

 Social grants are administered by the South African Social Security Agency (Sassa).
 This does include the Older Person’s Grant.
 Social grants in South Africa are currently ‘means tested’.
 The means test is the process of assessing the value of your assets and income.
 You will only be eligible for a grant if your income and assets fall below a certain threshold.

-See also Can I claim UIF if my husband died?
+See also Can I claim UIF if I retire South Africa?

 More Information on UIF